 You are not alone.
 In fact, you are in good company.
 Don’t view your existential crisis as something that’s wrong with you.
 Instead, look at it as just the opposite—something that sets you apart from those who don’t (or refuse to) think deeply about life.

 This quote was one of my favorite things I came across to help me realize this:

 - “Why should such existential concerns occur disproportionately among gifted persons?
 Partially, it is because substantial thought and reflection must occur to even consider such notions, rather than simply focusing on superficial day-to-day aspects of life.” — DavidsonGifted.org¹

 Congrats, I guess we’re in the gifted club!
 You are a deep thinker who doesn’t just focus on the superficial aspects of life.
 I also found this next excerpt from a blogger incredibly helpful:

-Even Elon Musk isn’t immune to an existential crisis (although he had his much earlier in life than most — which probably shouldn’t be surprising):
+Even Elon Musk isn’t immune to an existential crisis (although he had his much earlier in life than most as a teenager—which probably shouldn’t be surprising):

 You don’t get much from the first page of Google search results (at the time of this writing):